Celestial-Bai/Celestial-Bai.github.io/_posts/2021-5-14-Zeheng-Personal-CV-2021.md

 Master Degree, Department of Computer Science, Graduate School of Information Science and Technology, the University of Tokyo　　　 2021 - 2023
 Research Student, Graduate School of Information Science and Technology & Institute of Medical Science, the University of Tokyo　　　 2020 - 2021
 Bachelor Degree, (Mathematical) Statistics, School of Statistics, Renmin University of China　　　 2016 - 2020
 Graduated from Beijing Experimental High School Attached to Beijing Normal University　　　 2013 - 2016

+Student Member, Japanese Association for Medical Artifical Intelligence

 ## Research Interests
 Bioinformatics, Machine Learning & Deep Learning, Biostatistics, Mathematical Statistics